 2. Straighten out the mesh cone and make sure that the hole at its apex is open.

 3. Add the bait and one litre of luke warm water (if water is milky, allow to stand for 24 hours before use).
+The traps will start to be extremely effective after a week or two.

 4. Replace the Red Top by clipping the lugs of the Red Top into the small holes in the cover-dish.